Ventnor Coastal Protection and Slope Stabilisation Scheme Information Page

 No decisions have yet been made about how best to address erosion risks in this area.
 Since September 2020 the Environment Agency have been gathering information and putting a case together for public investment in flood and coastal risk management infrastructure improvements.
 The Environment Agency submitted a high level business case (a ‘Strategic Outline Case’) to its internal assurance group in August 2021.
 Approval, received in November 2021, justifies funding for the next stage of business case development (Outline Business Case).

 The ‘Outline Business Case’ stage began in 2022 and is still ongoing.
 The scheme is proposed to be developed over approximately 6 years.
-This will allow options for improving the defences and managing groundwater levels and their implications to be more fully explored.
+This will allow options for improving the defences and assessing whether slope stabilisation would be beneficial.
 This will include on site investigations and assessing seasonal changes.

 More Information